KevinMLanderos/NetBio/README.md

 ***Important Note: Some steps are ommited here, here we show some of the important points.
 To get the complete workflow take a look of the the attached Jupyter Notebooks.***

 ## Step 1
 Use NetworkX to calculate network theory measures (degree, distance, betweeness centrality, and others you might find interesting) on each of the three PPI networks (COVID-Human, Human, Drug-Human).
 What is the distribution of these network measures?
 What are the nodes or node pairs with the highest value for these measures in each network?

+For further reading check this file: Challenge_Redes.ipynb

 ### SARS-CoV-2 - Human PPI Network
 ```python